MaksudaRahmanFariya/assignment3/Overfitting.md

 <h4>Dropout:</h4>
 <p>By applying dropout to our layers, we just ignore a subset of units of our networkwith a set probability.
 We can reduce interdependent learning among units, which can be cause of overfitting.
-With dropout, we need need more epochs for our model to converge.
+With dropout, we need more epochs for our model to converge.
 </p>